vfscalfani/LillyMol_6_cmake/README.md

     }
 ```

-This above code was also added to the `src/Utilities/GFP_Tools/gfp_standard.cc` file:
+This above code was also added to the `src/Utilities/GFP_Tools/gfp_standard.cc` file.

 ```cpp
 int